-By law, federal employee unions are required to provide representation for all employees in units that have elected union representation, even for those who choose not to pay dues.
-Federal employee unions are also forbidden from collecting any fair-share payments or fees from non-members for the services which the union must provide.
+In the federal government union membership is optional-it is a choice.
+Employees only join the union if they choose to join.
+By law, federal employee unions are required to provide representation for all employees in units that have elected union representation, even for those who choose not to join the union or pay dues.
+Federal employee unions are also forbidden from collecting any fair-share payments or fees from non-members for the services the union must provide.